 You can fly nonstop from many US cities, and once there, the rest of the country is at your fingertips.

 The city is a safe place with easy access to comfortable hotels and secure taxis — make sure you study the laminated sheet behind the front passenger seat for pricing.

 Weather in Medellin

-Medellin boasts warmer climates and sunnier months than Bogota, which is a godsend.
+Learn the best time to visit Medellin because it boasts warmer climates and sunnier months than Bogota, which is a godsend.

 Bogota gains most of the visitors to the country, but it doesn’t represent the climates that represent the national average.

 The Eternal Spring city has the best representation, as it isn’t so high above sea level that the temperature can often reach freezing point.